ideas-productivity/ideas-productivity.github.io/_series/hpc-best-practices-webinars.md

 #blurb: "The quick brown fox jumps over the lazy dog."

 series: "HPC Best Practices Webinars"

+# This will redirect old links to the Wordpress site to the right page, at least.
+# With additional work, it may be possible to get the fragment id (specific event entry)
+# to work.
+Tracking this in https://github.com/ideas-productivity/ideas-productivity.github.io/issues/18
+redirect_from: /events/hpc-best-practices-webinars
 ---

 <!-- Extended Description -->